Dendrobium Phalaenopsis Orchids Indoor Care, Propagation and Common Problems with Solutions

 No blooms

-Place the Orchid in a brighter spot where it will receive bright, indirect light or instal a grow light where the natural light is not sufficient.
+One reason for lack of blooms in Dendrobium Phalaenopsis Orchid is too little light.
+Place the orchid in a brighter spot where it will receive bright, indirect light or instal a grow light where the natural light is not sufficient.
+Check out this guide on understanding light for houseplants.

+The second reason for lack of blooms in Dendrobium Phalaenopsis Orchid is underfeeding.
 Feed the orchid every 4 weeks during the growing season with a water-soluble orchid fertilizer.

 The third reason for lack of blooms in Dendrobium Phalaenopsis Orchid is too dry air.
 The orchid requires a humid environment to thrive.
+To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Limpy and droopy leaves